anna099/hegel/new-introduction/1-introduction.md

 Absolute' (a concept which Hegel takes from Schelling and transforms) emerges from the development of this ordinary thinking.
 The Absolute, like a repressed thought, is already there, waiting to be discovered and unveiled.

+#### Substance and Subject {#subs}

+In Spinoza's system of philosophy, everything begins with a set of definitions.
+Basic, fundamental propositions are expanded upon to arrive at a comprehensive philosophical view.
+In keeping with his anti-formalist view of philosophy as a developing *process*, Hegel is highly critical of this approach: 'No philosophical beginning could look worse than to begin with a definition as Spinoza does,' he remarks.[^38] We might also recall his dislike of the Romantic trend of resting knowledge upon one immediate foundation.
+In the *Phenomenology*'s preface, he explains his criticism:

+> It is only as a science or as a *system* that knowing is actual and can be
+> given an exposition; and that any further so-called fundamental proposition or
+> first principle of philosophy, if it is true, is for this reason alone also
+> false just because it is a fundamental proposition or a principle.[^39]

+A first principle, like one of Spinoza's definitions, is false *because it is true*.
+What does this mean?
+The answer is in Hegel's emphasis on *development* and *history* in philosophy, that we have already established.
+A first principle or definition, expressed in propositional form, is completely rigid and unchanging; as such, it resists the development that is required to comprehend things in their concrete actuality -- that is, in their *development*.
+To grasp something in a proposition is to capture its truth only in one moment, only on one side -- and 'truth' that is only momentary and one-sided is no truth at all.
+Static, propositional philosophy 'is incapable of expressing what is concrete (and what is true is concrete) and speculative', Hegel writes in the *Encyclopaedia*; 'because of its form, the judgment is one-sided and to that extent false.'[^40]

+In spite of all of this, the preface contains some aphoristic remarks which *appear*, at the very least, to be 'first principles' of Hegel's thought.
+They have clearly been interpreted in that way by many people, since they have become some of the most notorious quotations in Hegel's work.
+The first is as follows:

+> According to my insight, which must be justified through the presentation of
+> the system itself, everything depends upon comprehending and expressing the
+> true not as *substance* but just as much as *subject*.[^41]

+Once we understand what this remark means, we will see that it does *not* contradict Hegel's criticism of aphorisms and first principles.
+To start with, the ideas of *substance* and *subject* can be compared.

+1. 'Substance' is an ancient concept in philosophy, typically traced back to Aristotle, for whom a substance (οὐσία) is that which predicates can apply to, and which is not itself a predicate.[^42] In this sense, substance is understood to be the 'bottom layer' of concrete reality.
+The English word *substance* comes from Latin *substantia*, literally 'to stand under'.
+   Underneath the changes and various appearances in experience stands substance, which *persists* through time.
+According to Spinoza, there is just one substance: God -- or nature, which for him is the same thing.
+This led to a huge controversy, with Jacobi famously accusing Spinoza of atheism and
+   determinism: if God/nature is the single cause of *everything*, then there is surely no room left for individual subjects who cause their own actions.[^43]
+2. 'Subject' is less of a clearly-defined concept.
+It is typically associated with thought, perception, and so on: the *subject* is the being who perceives and thinks about *objects*, regarding them as separate to them.
+An important contrast to substance is that a subject plays some role in constituting itself, *determining* what it is.
+Hegel believed that 'all determinacy is negation', and he attributed this idea to Spinoza (with questioning accuracy): '*omnis determinatio est negatio*, as Spinoza says.'[^44] Accordingly, subjectivity -- the very fact of being a subject -- is for Hegel based on the activity of negation.
+A subject is a being that is able to 'step outside of itself': to recognise an Other, be recognised by an Other, and to contrast themselves with the Other.
+So, while substances are persistent and self-same, subjects are developmental and determined by what they are *not*, just as much by what they *are*.

+A philosopher can choose to give particular priority to substance or subject in their work.
+Those who choose the former might be classified as *materialists*, those who choose the latter as *idealists*.
+Many of the philosophers preceding Hegel fit into one of these groups: Walter Kaufmann suggests Spinoza and Fichte as representatives of materialism and idealism and J. B. Baillie adds Kant and Schelling to the idealist side.[^45] Hegel sees both sides as unsatisfactory: for materialism, it seems that 'self-consciousness only perishes and is not preserved': as in Jacobi's criticism of Spinoza, to reduce everything to substance precludes the possibility of free subjects.
+Moreover, it seems impossible to entirely rule out the existence of ideal things: since 'matter' cannot be perceived with the senses, and is a universal derived from various different things, is it not itself an idea?[^46]

+Even the idealists, who put the subject and its thought at the root of all things, are in a difficult situation regarding freedom.
+An idealist can go the route of Leibniz, who endows our knowledge with certainty by suggesting that the mind has a pre-established harmony with the unchanging, self-sufficient nature of God, but in doing so makes everything determined and completely undermines freedom.
+Alternatively, one can go the route of Kant and Fichte, who maintain a belief in subjective freedom, but only via an act of *faith* (in Kant) or an 'intellectual intuition' (in Fichte): for neither philosopher is freedom established as a *fact* of subjectivity.

+Materialism-idealism is thus another dualism that Hegel wants to overcome, and to understand 'the true not as *substance* but just as much as *subject*' is his attempt at doing this.
+By attributing subjectivity to substance, Hegel is claiming that *negativity*, which has been established as central to subjectivity, *is also central to substance itself*.
+That is to say, substantial reality itself involves self-othering, involves its own negation, and is inherently a *development* and a process.
+As such, 'substance is subject' is permissible as a 'first principle' precisely because it is an *anti*-principle;
+to equate substance (what *is*) with subject (what is *becoming*, in and through what it is *not*) is to avoid the rigidity of propositional first principles.
+To understand exactly *how* substance is subject can never be done in a proposition; it 'must be justified through the presentation of the system', as Hegel writes.
+The *Phenomenology* will thus show the inherence of negativity within reality, the process through which things *become*.